greenimpala/bind-this/README.md

 ### Partial Application

 Any further arguments will be used to partially apply the function.
 Pass `null` to 'skip' a parameter.
+Any skipped parameters will be filled from left to right using the values passed to the bound function when executed.

 ```js
 var append = function (str, append) {